Serving Mississippians in Need

 - Copay Information – some medical services may require a copay or small fee

 - Provider search – search to locate a provider who accepts Mississippi Medicaid

-- Envision – website portal for Mississippi Medicaid beneficiary services
+- MESA Portal for Members – website portal for Mississippi Medicaid beneficiary services

 - Important Health Coverage Tax Documents

 Informational workshops for Medicaid members will be held around the state throughout September and October to share updates about Medicaid fee-for-service, MississippiCAN and CHIP services.
 Check the schedule to find a location near you.